Reasons Paul is a Questionable Teacher

 See: Galatians 2:11–14; Acts 15:1–29

-29. Jesus never strikes people blind in the Gospels, but Paul’s Jesus blinds Paul (Acts 9), and Peter appears to bring judgment that results in death in Acts (e.g., Ananias and Sapphira in Acts 5).
+29. Jesus never strikes people blind in the Gospels even when others are in danger, but Paul’s Jesus blinds Paul (Acts 9), and Peter appears to bring judgment that results in death in Acts (e.g., Ananias and Sapphira in Acts 5).
 Yet, Jesus was not ok with him striking a man's ear.

 See: Acts 9:3–9; Acts 5:1–11; compare Gospel portrayals of Jesus (e.g., Mark 8:22–26; Luke 7).